 - To have all rights apply to the person who has legal responsibility to make decisions regarding medical care on behalf of the patient.

 - To receive visitors designated by the patient, including, but not limited to, a spouse, domestic partner (including same-sex domestic partner), another family member, or a friend.
 Patients may withdraw or deny such visitation at any time.
-Visitation may be restricted for health and/or safety reasons (see Visitation Policy).
+Visitation may be restricted for health and/or safety reasons (see Visitation Guidelines).

 The patient has the following responsibilities: